OpenEvalProject/evals/manuscripts/elife-91153/v1/manuscript.md

 For pairwise correlations of spike probabilities between neurons within each cell type, we computed the average correlation coefficient during stationary periods (running speed <1 cm/s) for each cell with all other cells of that type within the field of view.

-## Virtual tunnel
+#### Virtual tunnel

 For the analysis of tunnel data, we removed trials that took longer than 15 s from start until reward delivery.
 To compute activity as a function of location in the tunnel (0–100 cm) we divided the tunnel into 50 bins of 2 cm each and averaged activity of all frames occurring in a bin, followed by averaging over trials for each cell.
 Activity for each cell in the non-visual part of the tunnel was time-locked to exit from the visual part until 9 s later and subsequently averaged over trials.
 For this analysis we removed all trials containing visuomotor mismatch events.
 Locomotion traces were made by averaging locomotion speed across all trials for each session, followed by averaging normalized traces (between 0 and 1) over mice.
 For single-cell average activity in the visual part of the tunnel we took the mean activity between 20 and 80 cm and subtracted the mean activity between 0 and 20 cm.
 For the non-visual part, we averaged the entire trace for each cell.

 For clustering, we z-scored trial-averaged traces in the visual section of the tunnel from all PyCs as input for the ‘linkage’ function in MATLAB with ‘ward’ as method.
 We then performed clustering using the ‘cluster’ function with the optimal number of clusters as determined by silhouette evaluation of the traces.
 Since the result of silhouette evaluation could not exclude the possibility that only one cluster was optimal, we tested the separability of the V-PyCs and NV-PyCs clusters using a permutation test.
 In order to do this, we first computed an average trace combined for the visual and non-visual section for each cell.
 We then z-scored this trace, and computed the visual response by averaging the z-scored values between 20 and 80 cm in the visual section of the tunnel.
 This procedure therefore gave us a single visual responsiveness value for each cell.
 Next, we binned this distribution of visual responsiveness over neurons into n bins, and normalized the sum of all counts to 1, such that P and Q describe the discretized probability mass functions for the V-PyCs and NV-PyCs respectively.
-We then calculated the separability in visual responsiveness between the V-PyCs and NV-PyCs clusters using the Bhattacharyya distance (BD):(12)BD=−ln(∑i=1nPiQi)
+We then calculated the separability in visual responsiveness between the V-PyCs and NV-PyCs clusters using the Bhattacharyya distance (BD):

+$$
+BD=−ln(\sumi=1n\sqrt{P_{i}Q_{i}})
+$$

 Here, Pi and Qi are the frequencies of samples in ‘visual response’ bin i.
 The real data we observed gave a BD of 0.4262.
 Finally, we quantified whether this separability value was higher than could be expected by chance, and therefore whether the V-PyCs and NV-PyCs groups indeed represented distinct clusters.
 To this end, we generated a distribution of 1000 randomized BD values obtained by shuffling the visual and non-visual responses of all cells, and repeating the procedure as described above.
 Statistical significance was determined using a permutation test of 0.4262 versus the distribution of 1000 shuffle-randomized populations.